 Tamara Goldbogen, Beverley Taylor Sorenson Endowed Chair for Arts Learning

-Tamara Goldbogen is the Beverley Taylor Sorenson Endowed Chair for Arts Learning at Weber State University where she oversees an arts integration program and teaches in the College of Arts & Humanities and the College of Education.
-Prior to her work at Weber State University, Tamara taught theatre for youth and creative drama at the University of Pittsburgh and served as director of the departmental outreach program, Shakespeare-in-the-Schools.
-Tamara currently serves on the Executive Board of Theatre for Young Audience/USA as Vice President of Membership.
+Tamara Goldbogen is the Beverley Taylor Sorenson Endowed Chair for Arts Learning and director of the award-winning Arts Learning Collaborative at Weber State University.
+She teaches graduate and undergraduate courses in the College of Arts & Humanities, the College of Education, and the Honors Program.
+Tamara’s creative and scholarly work focuses on theatre for young audiences, puppetry, creative learning and arts integration.
 She holds an MFA in Drama and Theatre for Youth from the University of Texas at Austin.

 Monica Pendergast, Beverley Taylor Sorenson Arts Learning Program Coordinator and BTSALP Mentor

-Monica Pendergast is the BTSALP Program Coordinator at Weber State University.
+Monica Pendergast was the BTSALP Program Coordinator at Weber State University from August 2016 – June 2018 and a vocal solo and choral adjudicator in Central Utah.
 She received her Master in Music Education and her Bachelor in Music Education with a Choral Emphasis from Florida State University.
 While in Florida, Monica taught elementary and middle school choir and guitar.
-Her students performed in top auditioned ensembles both at the local and state levels.
-Choirs under her direction consistently received high ratings at district choral performance evaluations.
-Monica is a passionate supporter of arts education for all students.
+Her students performed in top auditioned ensembles both at the local and state levels and choirs under her direction consistently received high ratings at district choral performance evaluations.
+Monica has moved to Colorado where she is a middle and high school choir director

 2014-2015 BTSALP Professional Development Partners

 Vincent Bates, 2014-2015 BTSALP Professional Development Partner